Agoric/documentation/main/zoe/api/zoe-contract-facet.md

       ```
  - `exit()`
    - Returns: `void`
-   - Causes the `seat` to exit, concluding its existance.
+   - Causes the `seat` to exit, concluding its existence.
 All `payouts`, if any,
      are made, and the `seat` object can no longer interact with the contract.
 Note that
      `exit` is only present if an immediate exit is possible based on `'OnDemand` being the
      value of `exit:` in the `seat`'s `proposal`.